 The Lactational Amenorrhea Method (LAM)

 This is an economical and temporary form of the contraceptive method in women who have amenorrhea and are breastfeeding at frequent, regular intervals and not expressing milk or bottle feeding.
-However, one should caution the mother that if she is separated from her infant for several hours, she is at risk of conceiving.
+However, one should caution the mother that this method requires achievement of certain criteria for success which include:

 Non-lactating women can be offered hormonal contraception with estrogen four weeks postpartum, while breastfeeding women can be offered progesterone-only pill or medroxyprogesterone depot injection (DMPA; Depo-Provera) or levonorgestrel intrauterine system.
 DMPA should not be recommended for long-term use (more than two years) in older women as it is associated with a higher incidence of a decrease in bone density unless no other contraceptive alternatives are acceptable.